 If you want a page showing our full Gaslow product listing not just the refillables selection please click here.

 Calor user & not into refillables? - Please see Complete Gaslow Catalogue webpage here.

 Simplest System of all: 1 bottle + 1 filling kit + 1 adapter, optionally plus European travel fill adapters.

 Also found below: * The most popular refillables products are individually highlighted in Blue *

 The confusing bit - Outputs: Output systems are surprisingly variable and so the output equipment can vary from 'van to 'van, there really isn't any such thing as 'the usual' any more!
 The basic kits are simple enough but overcoming strange installation positions and connecting to a wide assortment of different outputs - including imports and even the increasingly common Truma Drivesafe/Secumotion system - can sometimes be rather more complicated.
 We've considered offering more kits but customers tell us that just adds to their confusion so why not just ask us for help putting your system together?
-If we can see pictures of what you have now that is a big help and allows us to put together a straightforward kit tailored to your needs!
+If we can see pictures of what you have now that is a big help and allows us to put together a straightforward kit tailored to you!

 2. Gaslow Refillables Product Information: